- OPMAATZAGEN.nl

 Step 3: Marking and pre-drilling the frame

-Using an auxiliary slat, mark the distance of the horizontal slats on the center frame.
-Then pre-drill the marked spots in the slat.
-I used the 2.5 mm size for pre-drilling.
+Using a guide plate, mark the distance of the horizontal slats on the middle frame.
+Then, pre-drill the marked spots in the slat.
+I used a 2.5 mm bit for pre-drilling.

-A reinforcing angle was chosen for drilling into the framework because of the strength it provides.
-Start by attaching the top and side panels using a reinforcing corner.
+To drill the frame, reinforcement brackets were chosen for the stability they provide.
+Start by attaching the top and side panels using a reinforcement bracket.
 Then place the slats at the correct distance in the frame.
-Always use an auxiliary slat to determine the distance (always 5 cm between the slats).
-Then attach the slats to the top and bottom of the side panels with a reinforcing angle.
+Use a guide plate to determine the distance (always 5 cm between the slats).
+Then attach the slats to the top and bottom of the side panels with reinforcement brackets.

-The pre-screwed center frame is attached to the top shelf with a reinforcing corner.
-The slats are then screwed onto this.
+The pre-drilled middle frame is attached to the top board with a reinforcement bracket.
+Then the slats are screwed onto it.

-Step 6: Attaching the reinforcement corner for strength
+Step 6: Securing with reinforcement brackets for stability

 In principle, the slats are secured between the side panels.
-However, we had one slat that was not completely wedged between the side panels.
-We attached this slat to the side panel with an extra reinforcing angle.
+However, we had one slat that did not clamp tightly between the side panels.
+We secured this slat to the side panel with an extra reinforcement bracket.

-And this is how you create a beautiful radiator casing with oak in Scandinavian style!
+And that's how you make a beautiful radiator cover with oak wood in Scandinavian style!

 What do you think of the end result?
-Do you also have an 'ugly' radiator(s) in your home that you need to work with?
-Hopefully I was able to inspire you!
-Do you want more inspiration for DIY ideas?
-Then take a look at our Projects.
+Do you also have any 'ugly' radiators at home to work on?
+Hopefully, I have inspired you!
+Want more inspiration for DIY ideas?
+Take a look at our projects.

 Dimensions of my DIY project